 \subsection{Integrator for Laplace momentum via operator splitting}

-Operator splitting is a technique to approximate the solution of a differential equation by decomposing it into components each of which can be solved more easily \citep{mclachlan02}.
-Hamiltonian splitting methods more commonly found in the HMC literature are special cases \citep{neal10}.
-A convenient splitting scheme for \eqref{eq:hamilton_for_laplace} can be devised by considering the equation for each coordinate $(\theta_i, p_i)$ while the other parameters $(\btheta_{\minus i}, \p_{\minus i})$ are fixed:
+Operator splitting is a technique to approximate the solution of a differential equation by decomposing it into components, each of which can be solved more easily \citep{mclachlan02}.
+More commonly used Hamiltonian splitting methods are special cases \citep{neal10}.
+A convenient splitting scheme for \eqref{eq:hamilton_for_laplace} can be devised by considering the equation for each coordinate $(\theta_i, p_i)$ while keeping the other parameters $(\btheta_{\minus i}, \p_{\minus i})$ fixed: